Thorsten Kaye: Personal life

 When not working, Kaye enjoys music, literature and riding American motorcycles.
 He is a fan of the Miami Dolphins and the Detroit Red Wings.

 While appearing on One Life to Live, he met his partner, Susan Haskell, who played his on-show love interest (Margaret "Marty" Saybrooke).
-The two currently have two daughters, McKenna (born February 2003) and Marlowe (born January 2007).
+They have two daughters, McKenna (born February 2003) and Marlowe (born January 2007).

 Kaye was an active blogger for the Detroit Red Wings at NHL.com during the 2008 and 2009 Stanley Cup Playoffs.